Matthew-J-Green/dvDirectInput/README.md

 * Button support isn't officially setup, however they may work.
 It would be useful to allow buttons to only toggle on press to enable support for converting a momentary button to a latching one.
 This would additionally allow for rotary encoders to work
 * While the diesel locos have discrete throttle steps.
 Analogue inputs work fine but may be better with thresholds
 * Diesel locos have a 3 state reverser.
 Neutral is exactly 50%, you won't get neutral unless you set up a deadzone on your input device
-* Xbox gamepads don't seem to work, not that they're of much use for controlling a loco
+* Xbox gamepads only work when the game is focused.
+Windows seems to be grabbing the inputs before they get to the game
 * Unplugging devices will crash the mod.
 It'll be fixed at some point.
 * Inputs are not currently invertable
 * There is no deadzone support.
 Configure this in you devices software for now